jonguo111/feng-guo/content/authors/admin/_index.md

 highlight_name: false
 ---

 Feng Guo is a Ph.D Candidate at the University of South Carolina.
 His research interests include the application of artificial intelligence in transportation infrastructure, mobile computing, computer vision, and intelligent transportation system.
-He is under supervised by Dr. Yu Qian who leads transportation geotechnics research group and solves  challenges in transportation infrastructures.
-Feng Guo believes life is too short to wait.
+He is under supervised by Dr. Yu Qian who leads transportation geotechnics research group and solves  challenges in transportation infrastructures. life is too short to wait.
 Just do it.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.